MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-05.md

 ---
 title: Getting started tutorials - 5.
-Using Solvers to create dynamic content
+Creating dynamic content using Solvers
 description: This course shows you how to use Mixed Reality Toolkit (MRTK) to create a mixed reality application.
 author: jessemcculloch
 ms.author: jemccull